EOFY offer

 Modern time tracking software doesn't have to feel like a chore.
 Many products target different business types and team sizes, with interfaces designed to be quick and intuitive.

 Most time tracking software can remind you when you haven't logged work.
 As a business owner, you may need to reinforce the habit with your team initially.
+If your work involves frequent task switching, choose software that makes it simple to swap between jobs.
+Look for quick-start timers, easy project switching, and mobile access so your team can log hours wherever the job takes them.

 Start simple and build from there.
 You don't need the perfect system on day one.

 Begin by tracking basic descriptions of your work.
-Once the habit is established, add more advanced tagging and categorise your entries to improve your reporting.
-Just get started.
+Once the habit is established, add more advanced tagging and categorise your entries to improve reporting.
+If your team works on-site or travels frequently, choose software with strong mobile features.
+Time tracking isn't limited to desktops anymore, and many apps let you track from your phone or tablet.

 Fixed-price work is exactly where time tracking matters most.
-For Australia's SME sector, which represents 99% of all businesses and employs 5.7 million Australians, profitability can't be left to guesswork.
-Without tracking time, you can't know whether those projects are actually profitable.
+Australia's small and medium enterprise (SME) sector represents 99% of all businesses and employs 5.7 million Australians.
+For these businesses, profitability can't be left to guesswork.

-• profitability: are you losing money on certain project types?
+• Profitability: Are you losing money on certain project types?

-• effective hourly rate: what are you really earning per hour worked?
+• Effective hourly rate: What are you really earning per hour worked?

-• team efficiency: are some employees more profitable on certain work than others?
+• Team efficiency: Are some employees more profitable on certain work than others?

-• scalability: can your business and team handle more of this work?
+• Scalability: Can your business and team handle more of this work?

 Even if you're not billing by the hour, you're providing a service with a time component.
 Tracking that time gives you the data to price future work accurately and grow profitably.